$3.2M settlement reached in police killing of Daunte Wright - NewsBreak

 $3.2M settlement reached in police killing of Daunte Wright

-A suburban Minneapolis city has agreed to pay $3.2 million to the family of Daunte Wright , a Black man who was fatally shot by a police officer who said she confused her gun for her Taser.
+BROOKLYN CENTER, Minn. — (AP) — A suburban Minneapolis city has agreed to pay $3.2 million to the family of Daunte Wright, a Black man who was fatally shot by a police officer who said she confused her gun for her Taser.

 The tentative settlement also includes changes in police policies and training involving traffic stops like the one that resulted in Wright's death, according to a statement Tuesday night from attorneys representing Wright's family.